isle-dev/vRA/README.md

 --verification: Whether to calculate Cohen's Kappa and Krippendorff's Alpha for inter-coder reliability (1 = calculate, 0 = do not calculate).
 Default is 1.
 Note: code column is required in the input CSV file.
 --batch_size: The batch size for saving the coding progress.
 Default is 100 (reuslts will be saved for everyon 100 data points).
 --na_label: Whether to include an "NA" label (1 = include, 0 = do not include).
 Default is 0.
+--cot: Enable chain-of-thought coding with explanation as part of the output (1 = enable, 0 = disable).
+Default is 0.
 ```

 ## Contact